fp-cybrilla/fp-cybrilla.github.io/content/compliance/changes/sip-cancellation-reasons.md

 ### Changes in FP

+> Note the change in the cancel purchase plan API endpoint `/v2/mf_purchase_plans/:id/cancel` will be decommissioned on 1st April 2024 and new endpoint `/v2/mf_purchase_plans/cancel` will only be active

 FP has introduced a new attribute `cancellation_code` while cancelling a purchase plan.

-This attribute will be optional input for the cancel API until March 31st 2024, and will be made mandatory on April 1st 2024.
+This attribute will be optional input for the cancel API (`/v2/mf_purchase_plans/cancel`) until March 31st 2024, and will be made mandatory on April 1st 2024.

-Note the change in the cancel purchase plan API endpoint `/v2/mf_purchase_plans/:id/cancel` will be decommissioned on April first and new endpoint `/v2/mf_purchase_plans/cancel` will be active

 #### Affected API endpoints
 Purchase plan API endpoint - POST `/v2/mf_purchase_plans/:id/cancel`